Skip to main content

 .
 SciFinder requires a one-time registration

-Essential collection of 7200+ handbooks and databases for property data on chemicals and materials.
-Use the Property Search to enter your material/substance, then browse and select from the list of available properties grouped by category (electrical, mechanical, thermal/thermodynamic, etc.).
+Collection of 8000+ handbooks and databases for chemistry and engineering, including a large number property data sources.
+From Material Property Search, enter your material/substance, then browse and select from the list of available properties grouped by category (electrical, mechanical, thermal/thermodynamic, etc.).
 Data is presented in interactive, downloadable tables, and in some cases interactive graphs.
+For chemicals, there's also the Open Chemicals Materials Search, NIST's database of thermodynamic data for 27,000 compounds.
 Click more to see some of the key titles.

-CRC's collection of chemical information databases.
-Includes: CRC Handbook of Chemistry & Physics, Combined Chemical Dictionary, Properties of Organic Compounds, and Polymers: A Property Database.
+Single search for CRC's collection of chemical information databases.
+Includes CRC Handbook of Chemistry & Physics, Combined Chemical Dictionary, Properties of Organic Compounds, and Polymers: A Property Database.

-Properties database covering 115,000 engineering materials: metals, polymers, ceramics, composites, and more.
+Properties database with datasheets for more than 135,000 engineering materials: metals, polymers, ceramics, composites, and more.
 Free to search and use, with an option to register for added functionality.